openjdk/jdk-sandbox/doc/building.md

 Windows is the only non-POSIX OS supported by the JDK, and as such, requires some extra care.
 A POSIX support layer is required to build on Windows.
-Currently, the only supported such layers are Windows Subsystem for Linux (WSL) and Cygwin.
+Currently, the only supported such layers are Cygwin and Windows Subsystem for Linux (WSL).
 (Msys is no longer supported due to a too old bash; msys2 would likely be possible to support in a future version but that would require effort to implement.)